Alfonso VII of León and Castile: Succession to three kingdoms

 In 1111, Diego Gelmírez, Bishop of Compostela and the count of Traba, crowned and anointed Alfonso King of Galicia in the cathedral of Santiago de Compostela.
-He was a child, but his mother had (1109) succeeded to the united throne of León-Castile-Galicia and desired to assure her son's prospects and groom him for his eventual succession.
-By 1125 he had inherited the formerly Muslim Kingdom of Toledo.
+He was a child, but his mother had (1109) succeeded to the united throne of León-Castile-Galicia and wished to retain sole rulership of the kingdom.
+By 1119 he had inherited the formerly Muslim Kingdom of Toledo, where he had become the protégé of its Cluniac archbishop, Bernard of Sédirac.
 On 10 March 1126, after the death of his mother, he was crowned in León and immediately began the recovery of the Kingdom of Castile, which was then under the domination of Alfonso the Battler.
 By the Peace of Támara of 1127, the Battler recognised Alfonso VII of Castile.
 The territory in the far east of his dominion, however, had gained much independence during the rule of his mother and experienced many rebellions.
 After his recognition in Castile, Alfonso fought to curb the autonomy of the local barons.

 When Alfonso the Battler, King of Navarre and Aragón, died without descendants in 1134, he willed his kingdom to the Knights Templar and the Knights Hospitaller.
 The aristocracy of both kingdoms rejected this.
 García Ramírez, Count of Monzón was elected in Navarre while Alfonso pretended to the throne of Aragón.
 The nobles chose another candidate in the dead king's brother, Ramiro II.
 Alfonso responded by reclaiming La Rioja and "attempted to annex the district around Zaragoza and Tarazona".

 In several skirmishes, he defeated the joint Navarro-Aragonese army and put the kingdoms to vassalage.
 He had the strong support of the lords north of the Pyrenees, who held lands as far as the River Rhône.
 In the end, however, the combined forces of the Navarre and Aragón were too much for his control.
 At this time, he helped Ramon Berenguer III, Count of Barcelona, in his wars with the other Catalan counties to unite the old Marca Hispanica.